CChristidis/Unsupervised-Learning-Python/README.md

 # Using PCA and K-Means implementation:
 • PCA class constructor takes 1 argument (**n_components**), which corresponds to the number of principal components the user wishes to employ in order to transform the data into a lower dimension.

 • kmeans class constructor takes 2 arguments.
 The first argument (**k**) is the number of clusters the user wishes to partition the 500 observations into.
 The second argument (**init**), specifies the initialization technique used to obtain the first centroids before entering the actual classification process.
-The 2 options are kmeans++ and random initialization.
+The 2 options are kmeans++ (maxmin) and random initialization.
 In order to use the first option, simply pass "kmeans++" as second actual parameter (init="kmeans++").
 Any other string passed as second parameter will initialize centroids randomly.

 # Visualizing the clusters:
 After reducing the dataset's dimension to 2 for the sake of visualization using PCA, we have the following results: